dashorst/wicketinaction.com/support/index.markdown

 comments: []
 ---

-If you have questions regarding the contents of the book, please ask your questions on the [Wicket in
+### Problems with the book

-Action online forum][1].
+If you have questions regarding the contents of the book, please ask your questions on the [Wicket in Action online forum][1].
 This is also the appropriate forum for providing feedback about the book, and telling us about mistakes, spelling errors, and other errata in the book.

-### Apache Wicket
+### Problems with building Apache Wicket applications

 If you have problems with building your own Wicket application and the book doesn't answer your question, you are welcome to ask us your